 It may not be January 1st, but there’s never a bad time to inject more movement and more money into your life.
 As an added bonus, improving your health will reduce the amount of money you have to spend on healthcare over your lifetime.

 If you’re ready to get fit and make some extra money while doing so, here’s a list of the best apps that pay you to walk.

 Gig Economy Apps

-We all know that delivery apps are a great way to make extra money.
+We all know that delivery apps are one of the best part-time jobs.
 But if you don’t have a car, you might think this particular side hustle is out of reach.
 But you don’t need wheels in each and every case — a handful of gig economy companies allow you to make deliveries on foot.

 iOS rating: 4.6/5 with 339,000+ reviews

 Quick summary: Postmates connects customers with freelance delivery people who pick up everything from food to dry cleaning and from coffee to pet supplies.
 After signing up, you simply log into the app and wait for offers, which you have the choice to accept or reject.
 There’s no set schedule, and you can work as much or as little as you like.

 Most orders are already paid for, and all you have to do is go to the location and pick them up.
 Sometimes, you’ll actually do the shopping yourself and pay for the items with a debit card provided by Postmates.
 Then, just walk the order to the customer’s doorstep.
 You get a base payout for each delivery, plus 100% of the tips.

 How you get paid: Postmates pays weekly via direct deposit.
 If you need cash now, you can use the instant deposit feature to withdraw your payment at any time.
 There’s a 50 cent fee for each instant deposit.